Zaki-Wu-2004/coast_benchmarks/README.md

 ## Citation

-This project has been led by the <a href="https://polymathic-ai.org/">Polymathic AI</a> organization, in collaboration with researchers from the Flatiron Institute, University of Colorado Boulder, University of Cambridge, New York University, Rutgers University, Cornell University, University of Tokyo, Los Alamos Natioinal Laboratory, University of Califronia, Berkeley, Princeton University, CEA DAM, and University of Liège.
+This project has been led by the <a href="https://polymathic-ai.org/">Polymathic AI</a> organization, in collaboration with researchers from the Flatiron Institute, University of Colorado Boulder, University of Cambridge, New York University, Rutgers University, Cornell University, University of Tokyo, Los Alamos Natioinal Laboratory, University of California, Berkeley, Princeton University, CEA DAM, and University of Liège.

 If you find this project useful for your research, please consider citing